MI-FraunhoferIWM/data2rdf/docs/examples/abox/3_json.md

 Typically, data can also be provided in the serialization of a json file, which ulimately can be parsed in to a dict object in Python.

-In this section, we would like to showcase how to write a mapping for a json file with metadata and time series.
+In this section, we would like to showcase how to write a mapping for a json file with metadata and dataframe.
 The content of the json can be nested into an arbitrary depth.

 ## The inputs